 The Board monitors the activities and performance of the Group on a regular basis, including as part of the regular Board updates and Board meetings.
-During the period, the principal focus of the Group was to acquire upstream E&P assets in line with the Company's strategy.
+During the period, the principal focus of the Group was to acquire upstream E&P assets in line with the Company's strategy and to safely and successful drill the SCHB-2 well.
 The KPIs being monitored by the Group as at the date of this report were as follows: